shawnburke/docker-pi/README.md

 Getting up and running requires the following:

 * Set up SSH.
-Strongly recommend only allowing `PubKeyAuthentication` and make sure you never allow your new Pi to be put onto a network that exposes it's port 22.
-Don't ask.
+Strongly recommend only allowing `PubKeyAuthentication`.
+Make sure you *never* allow your new Pi to be put onto a network that has port forwarding to its IP on port 22, with the default username/password.
+I, uh, heard that from a friend.

 * Set up Docker and Docker Compose.
 Follow [this guide](https://devdojo.com/bobbyiliev/how-to-install-docker-and-docker-compose-on-raspberry-pi) to get it up and running.